Key Takeaways

 A comprehensive assessment template covering structured clinical interview sections, validated rating scales (ASRS v1.1, BAARS, DIVA 2.0), DSM-5 diagnostic criteria checklist, developmental history, functional impairment assessment, and documentation guidance for clinical practice.

 Download templateAn accurate ADHD psychological assessment for adults is the foundation of evidence-based diagnosis and treatment planning.
-Unlike childhood ADHD, adult presentations often mask themselves within work stress, relationship challenges, or comorbid anxiety-requiring clinicians to ask the right questions and interpret validated instruments correctly.
+There is no single test for ADHD, and around 4% of adults live with it, often undiagnosed since childhood and masked by work stress, relationship strain, or co-occurring anxiety.
+That puts the weight on you to ask the right questions and interpret validated instruments correctly.
 This guide walks clinicians through the structured interview, rating scales, and documentation workflows that turn assessment data into confident diagnostic decisions.
+You can download the full ADHD assessment for adults as a ready-to-use PDF from the box above.

 What is an ADHD psychological assessment for adults?

-An ADHD psychological assessment for adults is a multi-component evaluation designed to determine whether a patient meets DSM-5 diagnostic criteria for Attention-Deficit/Hyperactivity Disorder.
-It differs fundamentally from casual screening: a comprehensive assessment gathers historical evidence of childhood symptoms, measures current symptom severity across life domains, rules out alternative explanations (anxiety, depression, substance use, sleep disorders), and documents the specific ways ADHD impairs functioning.
+An ADHD psychological assessment for adults is a multi-component evaluation designed to determine whether a patient meets DSM-5 diagnostic criteria for Attention-Deficit/Hyperactivity Disorder, and which of the three presentations fits: combined, predominantly inattentive, or predominantly hyperactive-impulsive.
+A thorough psychological assessment for ADHD differs fundamentally from casual screening.
+It gathers historical evidence of childhood symptoms, measures current symptom severity across life domains, rules out alternative explanations (anxiety, depression, substance use, sleep disorders), and documents the specific ways ADHD impairs functioning.

 The clinical interview remains the cornerstone, supplemented by validated self-report rating scales that quantify inattention, hyperactivity-impulsivity, and executive dysfunction.
 Clinicians may also use continuous performance tests, computerized attention tasks, or neuropsychological batteries when cognitive or processing deficits are suspected.